mehulagg/gitlab/doc/development/background_migrations.md

 Background migrations should be used to perform data migrations whenever a migration exceeds [the limits in our guidelines](database_review.md#timing-guidelines-for-migrations).
-For example, you can use background migrations to migrate data so that instead of storing data in a single JSON column the data is stored in a separate table.
+For example, you can use background migrations to migrate data that's stored in a single JSON column to a separate table instead.

 If the database cluster is considered to be in an unhealthy state, background migrations automatically reschedule themselves for a later point in time.